Prototype your own Scheme

-Private Key Encryption Scheme - Ring-LWE
+Private-Key Encryption Scheme - Ring-LWE

-Let \( R = \mathbb{Z}[X]/(X^n + 1) \), then we define the ring-based LWE private key encryption scheme as follows:
+Let \( {R} = \mathbb{Z}[X]/(X^n + 1) \), then we define the ring-based LWE private-key encryption scheme as follows:

-- \(sk \leftarrow Gen(1^n): sk \leftarrow R_q\)
+- \(sk \leftarrow \text{KGen}(1^n): sk \leftarrow {R}_q\)

-- \((a, b) \leftarrow Enc(sk, m): \text{ where } m \in R_{0,1}, a \leftarrow R_q, e \leftarrow \chi, b:= sk \cdot a + e + m\)
+- \((a, b) \leftarrow \text{Enc}(sk, m): a \leftarrow {R}_q, e \leftarrow \chi, b:= sk \cdot a + e + m \text{, where } m \in {R}_2\)

-- \(m \leftarrow Dec(sk, (a,b)): d:= b - a\cdot sk\) and each coefficient of \(d\) is mapped to \(0\) if it is closer to \(0\) than to \(q/2\) and to \(1\) otherwise.
+- \(m \leftarrow \text{Dec}(sk, (a,b)): d:= b - a\cdot sk\) and each coefficient of \(d\) is mapped to \(0\) if it is closer to \(0\) than to \(q/2\) and to \(1\) otherwise.

-The error distribution \(\chi\) samples an element from \(R_q\) and the modulus \(q\) is also chosen appropriately.
+The error distribution \(\chi\) samples an element from \({R}_q\) and the modulus \(q\) is also chosen appropriately.

-Finding the correct Trait
+Defining the correct Trait

-- \(sk \leftarrow Gen(1^n)\) generate a private key for encryption
+- \(sk \leftarrow \text{KGen}(1^n):\) generates a private key for encryption

-- \(c \leftarrow Enc(sk, m):\) encrypt the message
+- \(c \leftarrow \text{Enc}(sk, m):\) encrypts the message

-- \(m \leftarrow Dec(sk, c):\) decrypt the message
+- \(m \leftarrow \text{Dec}(sk, c):\) decrypts the message

 pub trait PrivKeyEncryption {